cpske/ISP/django/messages-framework.md

    return render(request, 'polls/detail.html', context)
 ```

-The Django messages framework provides a more complete solution for this.
+The Django messages framework is a more complete solution and easier to use.

 Since Django uses the name `messages` for its messages object,
-you should avoid the name `messages` in your own context.
+you should avoid the name `messages` for your own context variables.

 ### Messages in Forms